 - helps your child feel and function better while adapting new coping skills for the future

-- involves you and your family at every stage of care, honoring the “Bill of Rights” for children with mental health disorders
+- involves you and your family at every stage of care, honoring the “bill of rights” for children with mental health disorders

 - perhaps most importantly, listens to your child’s voice

-Outpatient Psychiatry Service clinicians use a combination of tools to treat children and adolescents in individual, family or group settings, including:
+Outpatient Psychiatry Service clinicians use a combination of tools to treat children and adolescents in individual, family, or group settings, including:

-- psychoeducation, which helps children and families understand a specific mental illness, its possible causes, treatments and course
+- psychoeducation, which helps children and families understand a specific mental illness, its possible causes, and treatments and course

-- cognitive-behavioral therapy and other evidence based therapies, which can include setting specific goals for patients to overcome fears, anxieties and sources of negative thinking, by changing thought patterns, behaviors, and emotional responses, as well as examining underlying causes and motivations of behavior and emotions
+- cognitive-behavioral therapy and other evidence based therapies, which can include setting specific goals for patients to overcome fears, anxieties, and sources of negative thinking by changing thought patterns, behaviors, and emotional responses, as well as examining underlying causes and motivations of behavior and emotions

 - medication, which may be prescribed alone or in combination with therapy, and which is used to target the presumed biological factors of the disorder